sebhildebrandt/koa-micro-ts/README.md

 import Application from 'koa';
 import * as path from 'path';

-// set here only for demo purposes. you can set this as environment variables process.env.APP_NAME = 'micro-service';
+// setting variables only for demo purposes.
+// You can set this as environment variables process.env.APP_NAME = 'micro-service';
 process.env.VERSION = 'micro-version';